OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

 Java is using a syntax similar to C. It uses a similar way to declare functions and methods, uses curly braces `{}` to define code blocks, *but*:
 - There is no `#define` statement
-- It does not require the programmer to deal with pointers
+- It does not require the programmer to deal with pointers (it introduces the concept of Garbage Collector (GC))
 - It runs on a Java Virtual Machine.
 As a result, a `class` compiled somewhere will run _without any modification_ on any other system where a JVM is available.
 The portability is taken care of by the implementation of the virtual machine.